syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/01.identity-and-access/docs.en.md

 SysEleven Stack uses the OpenStack component Keystone for identity and access.

-There a different ways to authenticate towards Keystone.
+There are different ways to authenticate towards Keystone.
 Upon successful authentication, the identity service provides the user with an authorization token used for subsequent service requests.

 ## Supported authentication methods